 Your first step would be contacting the Dean of your school to appeal the dismissal.
 Student Success can assist you with contact information.

-Do you want to speak with someone from the Division of Student Success and Engagement today?
+Do you want to speak with someone from Student Development?

 Meet graduates who re-started their Saint Rose education

 Crystal Plowinske, an aspiring teacher, started at Saint Rose in 2010 as a transfer student from Hudson Valley Community College.
 She left the following year when her mother died of cancer, and she was unable to student teach.
 She wasn’t sure she’d ever return.

 She did come back in 2017 – at 33 and a new mother.
 Today, she is excited by the opportunity to tackle the work-life balance, once she is in the classroom full time.
 Plowinske believes being an older student helped her appreciate the opportunity more.

 Learn more about Crystal’s story in this video.